laozhou-in-germany/Chens_LMS_Public/docs/docs/sc_goal_management.md

 ## Outcome

-Goal management dashboard (left panel, pinned) with an outcome note (right panel).
+Goal management dashboard (left pane, pinned) with an outcome note (right pane).
 **Dashboard**: All open outcomes are shown here in a table.
 **Outcome**: All projects of the outcome are shown in a table, with a progress bar for each project.